wp-cool-tools/quick-featured-images/README.txt

 * fixed vulnerability to unauthorized modification of data (reported by Wordfence)

 = 13.7.0 =
-* Improved performance when displaying post thumbnails (thanks to @odoremieux)
+* Improved performance when displaying post-thumbnails (thanks to @odoremieux)

 = 13.6.0 =
 * improved styles and starting using minify
-* added free vs. pro section
+* added free vs. pro-section

 = 13.5.7 =
 * improved and added text and help